-In the framework of the European Horizon 2020 project RINGO, nine countries are cooperating with ICOS in order to increase their readiness to become members of ICOS ERIC: Estonia, Greece, Hungary, Ireland, Poland, Portugal, Romania, South Africa and Spain.
-Of these, Poland and Spain have announced their plan to join in 2020: they are presented in the following pages.
+Ireland, Poland and Romania are cooperating with ICOS in order to increase their readiness to become members of ICOS ERIC.
+Of these, Poland and Romania have announced their plans to join in 2023: they are presented on the following pages.

-ICOS POLAND FOCAL POINT Janusz Olejnik

-Professor

-Poznan University of Life Sciences

-Poland

-janusz.olejnik@up.poznan.pl +48 512 453 888 Mezyk: an Ecosystem station of ICOS Poland.
+ICOS POLAND FOCAL POINT Janusz Olejnik Professor Poznań University of Life Sciences janusz.olejnik@up.poznan.pl +48 512 453 888 Mezyk: an Ecosystem station of future ICOS Poland